 Locum tenens positions can be great opportunities for early career physicians who want to explore their options.
 But can physicians just out of residency be a good fit for your healthcare facility’s short-term needs?
-Here are the pros and cons of bringing on newly minted physicians for locum tenens positions.
+Here are the pros and cons of bringing on new attending physicians for locum tenens positions.

 Pro: You can bring them on quickly